StanislavBerezin/Docker/README.md

 With this approach we are not limited to one AWS service building images, rather travis would be able to do this job and then we can deploy it literally on any service.

+Need to make Dockerfiles in each folder for the production

 # in case permission denied